yeoman-projects/generator-reactjs-flux/README.md

 ### Install and use Generators

-To install generator-dataminr-react-flux, clone this repo, and run the following command from the root directory:
+To install generator-reactjs-flux, clone this repo, and run the following command from the root directory:

 ```
 $ npm link